Managing Your Personal Assistant Career

 How to Avoid Derailing Your Career

-Being impatient with your boss: Celebrities, billionaires and high-profile executives can have very demanding personalities.
-In fact, to put it mildly, they can be quite eccentric.
-But that’s no reason for executive assistants to lose their cool.
-Avoid playing any game in which you feel you must prove to your boss they are wrong (even if they are).
+Celebrities, billionaires, and high-profile executives can have very demanding personalities.
+They can be pretty eccentric.
+But that's no reason for executive assistants to lose their cool.
+Avoid playing any game in which you must prove to your boss they are wrong (even if they are).